jianliu10/jianliu.github.io/_posts/1998-01-01-java-technical-note-2018.md

 	import org.springframework.test.context.TestPropertySource;

-#### spring-boot app test
+#### @SpringBootTest

-spring-boot-test framework does not start up a spring-boot application.
+It does not start up a spring-boot application.
+It is used together with RunWith(SpringRunner.class)

+It specifies:
+- context configuration locations; used to create a applicaton context container.
+- (optional) web Environment. used to create a web context container.
+It is only required when there is a REST web tier to test.
+- @ExtendWith(SpringExtension.class)

 lib: spring-boot-test.jar v2